1tvalbrun/social-site/env-variables.md

 # Environment Variables

-This document lists the environment variables used in the application.
+This document explains how environment variables are used in the application.

 ## Setup